City of Joondalup: 2003–2004 Council controversy

 A subsequent inquiry, referred to as the McIntyre Inquiry after its chairman Greg McIntyre, revealed in October 2005 that the Council had effectively split into two opposing groups over a controversy surrounding the qualifications of the city's chief executive officer (CEO).
 The CEO in question, Denis Smith, was accused of misrepresenting his educational qualifications by Deputy Mayor Don Carlos.
 Don Carlos demanded Denis Smith's immediate dismissal, but his motion was unsuccessful.
 The councillors opposed to Denis Smith's dismissal expressed the view that the CEO should not be dismissed as his performance was satisfactory.
 Instead, the council passed a motion forbidding Don Carlos from publicly criticising Denis Smith.

-Don Carlos subsequently became Mayor of Joondalup at the next election.
+Troy Pickard subsequently became Mayor of Joondalup at the 2006 election.

 Geography

 The city is bounded by Beach Road to the south, Wanneroo Road and Lake Joondalup to the east, Tamala Park to the north and the Indian Ocean to the west.